EternityForest/barrel.css/README.md

     --warning-fg: color-mix(in srgb, var(--warning-color) 40%, var(--fg));
     --danger-fg: color-mix(in srgb, var(--danger-color) 70%, var(--fg));

+    /*Intensity of table borders is less than normal borders, to balance the density*/
+    --table-border-strength: 40%;

     --control-border-color: color-mix(in srgb, var(--graphical-fg) 35%, rgb(0 0 0 / 0%));
 }
 ```